How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 How Often Does a Dog Needs to Go Potty?

-When you are building up a routine you have to consider how many times you are going to take your dog to the bathroom.
-Most healthy adult dogs only need to go 3 to 5 times a day.
-Veterinarians recommend that no more than 6 to 8 hours pass between potty trips.
+Most healthy adult dogs need to go out 3 to 5 times a day.
+Vets generally say no more than 6 to 8 hours should pass between trips.

 The Potty Break